Northstar Polymers, LLC

 Part-B (Curative) Component

-Part-B component is hygroscopic.
-If the material is exposed to ambient air, it absorbs moisture.
+Part-B component (PPC-033) is hygroscopic.
+If the material is exposed to the ambient air, it absorbs moisture.
 Part-B component contaminated by moisture can cause issues with your manufacturing process.
 Avoid exposure of the material to moisture in air.
 Keep the lid/cap closed air-tight when stored.

 Purging the empty space in the container with dry nitrogen gas, argon gas, or negative-40-degree-due-point dry air is also recommended to prevent moisture contamination of part-B as well.
 (However, simply keeping the material in an airtight container may also be sufficient depending on the moisture level of the work place.)